fudanzz/advancejs/README.md

 2, closure is function can remember its lexical scope even the function is executed outside of its lexical scope

-3, oo pattern
+3, oo pattern (object prototype link model)

-4, async pattern
+4, async pattern (use promise)